 The dilemma is particularly difficult for mid-sized CPG companies that lack the resources, systems capabilities and freight volumes larger competitors use to drive efficiencies.

-One solution could be working with a third-party logistics provider (3PL) that specializes in getting consumer goods to mass retailers and grocery chains.
+One solution could be working with a third-party logistics provider (3PL) that specializes in consumer goods distribution to mass retailers and grocery chains.
 The right 3PL partner can help smaller firms generate big savings without major capital investments.

 Here are five ways mid-sized CPG companies can leverage a 3PL to compete and win: